mkandes/batch-computing/NOHUP.md

 ![Estimate the value of Pi via Monte Carlo](https://hpc.llnl.gov/sites/default/files/styles/no_sidebar_3_up/public/pi1.gif)

 In order to explore managing procesess, we'll need an example program to run.
 For this tutorial, we'll be working with the [4pi](https://github.com/mkandes/4pi) project, which is a collection of simple computer programs that estimate the value of $\pi$.
+Each program in the collection differs only in the programming language it was written in, the set of features of the language it utilized, and/or the fundamental underlying mathematical algorithm it implemented to approximate the value of $\pi$.
+The aim of the project is to explore different aspects of each programming language and their feature sets from a scientific and high-performance computing perspective.
+The first set of programs included in the project estimate the value of $\pi$ via the Monte Carlo method.
+This solution is particularly useful for exploring different parallel programming models, languages, libraries, and APIs as it is an embarrassingly parallel (albeit inefficient) solution to the problem.

 ## Additional References